AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 // Occurs when a user is removed from the chat group allow list.
 - (void)groupWhiteListDidUpdate:(AgoraChatGroup *)aGroup removedWhiteListMembers:(NSArray *)aMembers

-// Occurs when all the group members are muted.
+// Occurs when all group members are muted.
 - (void)groupAllMemberMuteChanged:(AgoraChatGroup *)aGroup isAllMemberMuted:(BOOL)aMuted

 // Occurs when a chat group member is added to the admin list.